gnosis/pm-scripts/README.md

 By default the sdk supports the CentralizedOracle only.
 Of course you would need to use a specific oracle, follow this few steps to enable it:

 * Deploy your oracle on your testnet or mainnet
-* Copy the recend deployed oracle address
+* Copy the recent deployed oracle address
 * Edit the /config/markets.json file and place a new property **oracleAddress** inside those markets you want to be created by that oracle: "oracleAddress": "0x..0"
 * Go ahead and deploy the markes